MarziaCulotta/MarziaCulotta/README.md

 <h3 align="center">Junior Front-End Developer 💻 </h3>

 Welcome to my GitHub!
 I'm Marzia, a junior front-end developer student.
-When I am not studying or programming, I play videogames, I like to read about fantasy worlds and astronomy.
-I love doing useful and fun things with programming, listening to different types of music, sharing with friends and much more.
-I'm also in love with my two dogs ♥
+When I am not studying or programming, I play videogames 🎮, I like to read about fantasy worlds 🧝‍♀️ and astronomy 👩‍🚀.
+I love doing useful and fun things with programming, listening to different types of music 🎹, sharing with friends and much more.
+I'm also in love with my two dogs 🐾.

 <details open>
   <summary>🌐 &nbsp; Social</summary>